goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 ## How importing works

 When you import a module, we are actually running it.
-This means that any recursive `import` statements within the module are also being run.
+This means that any recursive `import` statements within the module are also run.

 ```python
 import re
 ```

+So when we import `re.py`, we are in fact importing `re.py` and its own import statements, which are then executed as well.
+That doesn't mean they're available to the file we imported `re` from, but it does mean those files have to exist.
+If, for some unlikely reason, `enum.py` was deleted on your environment, and you ran `import re`, it would fail with an error

 ### Importing modules by alias